8.3 Measuring Rates by NMR.

 ΔS‡ = 1.9872 (intercept - ln(κk/h) (κ = transmission coefficient, either 1 or 1/2)

 ln(κk/h) = 23.75999 (κ = 1), 23.06684 (κ = 1/2)

 8.3.4 Some Processes that Have Been Studied by DNMR

 Ligand Reorganizations.
 Organometallic complexes with alkene, allyl, diene, pentadienyl, trienyl and other ligands can have multiple bonding sites, and interconversion among these can often be studied by dynamic NMR.
-This includes σ to π interconversion of allyl complexes, rotations of ethylene ligands, bond slippage along polyene chains, interconversion of octahedral isomers.
+This includes end-to-end of σ and σ to π interconversion of allyl complexes, rotations of ethylene ligands, bond slippage along polyene chains, interconversion of octahedral isomers.
+Examples: 1.

 Molecular Rearrangements.
 Valence bond isomerizations such as the bullvalene and semibullvalene divinylcyclopropane Cope rearrangements, norcaradiene-cycloheptatriene and oxepin-arene oxide isomerizations, ring-chain tautomerization such as homoallyl-cyclopropylcarbinyl isomerizations, 1,2-, 1,3- and 1,5-hydrogen and metal (e.g. silyl) shifts, [2,3]sigmatropic rearrangements, double bond shifts.